gitpitch/gitpitch/README.md

 ## What is GitPitch?

-GitPitch is a service that turns **[PITCHME.md](https://gitpitch.com/#gitpitch-pitchme-markdown)** markdown into online, interactive slideshows.
-You can use it to promote, pitch or present anything, including your own GitHub projects.
+GitPitch is a service that turns **[PITCHME.md](https://gitpitch.com/#gitpitch-pitchme-markdown)** markdown into online and offline, interactive slideshows.
+You can use it to promote, pitch or present absolutely anything, including your own Git projects.

-Each slideshow presentation is made instantly available online just as soon as you git-commit and push **PITCHME.md** on any branch within a public GitHub repo.
+Each slideshow presentation is made instantly available online just as soon as you git-commit and push **PITCHME.md** on any branch within a public **GitHub**, **GitLab** or **Bitbucket** repo.

 ![URL](images/gp-url.jpg)